datamesh-manager/datamesh-manager-ce/README.md

 ## Configuration

-The Data Mesh Manager (community edition) uses a Postgres database and a dummy mail server (no mails are actually sent).
+The Data Mesh Manager (Community Edition) uses a Postgres database and a dummy mail server (no mails are actually sent).

 Configure an external database and mail server for production use.